 - Attending the Board’s Compensation Committee meetings to provide consultation or present information.

 - Reviewing Compensation Committee materials and providing comments and advice to committee members on the materials and committee agenda items.

-- Providing independent advice to Compensation Committee members on:
+- Providing independent advice to Compensation Committee

 - The labor market benchmarks and the results of salary and incentive studies.

 - Incentive program components and policies.